 Jackson is also the co-founder of a non-profit titled, “The Impact Project,” where she helps serve over 500 families and children from underserved communities in the greater Los Angeles area.
 Jackson currently lives in Los Angeles.

 Celeste launched The Lawson Business Group, LTD, a boutique real estate firm, in 2014 in Cleveland, Ohio.
 She represents her firm as a Consultant, General Contractor, and Project Manager.
-By early fall, The Lawson Business Group, LTD will officially be certified as an MBE, FBE, DBE, and EDGE business with both the City of Cleveland and State of Ohio.
+The Lawson Business Group, LTD is a certified MBE, FBE, LPE and CSB business with the City of Cleveland, Ohio as well as a certified EDGE and MBE business with the State of Ohio.

 As a 2015 graduate of the REAP Program, a real estate program whose primary focus is to assist minorities in breaking into commercial real estate, Celeste adapted a passion for commercial real estate and a mission to offer top-notch Real Estate services, while also putting her client’s needs at the forefront of her overall business.
 Ms. Lawson also completed the Turner Construction School of Management in May 2019.

-Born and raised in Cleveland, Ohio, Ms. Lawson has been surrounded by real estate professionals since infancy and comes from a family with a history of real estate property ownership.
-Celeste hopes to use the education she receives with the Ross Minority Program to create green and sustainable, but also affordable projects that will greatly impact her city.
+Born and raised in Cleveland, Ohio, Ms. Lawson has been surrounded by real estate professionals since infancy and comes from a family with a history of owning real estate properties.
+Celeste hopes to use the education she receives with the Ross program to create green and sustainable, but also affordable projects that will great impact her city.

 Linda is an established Real Estate Broker and driven businesswoman, with nineteen continuous years of providing personalized service for the buying, selling and investment of real estate.
 Linda’s original entry into Real Estate came from her desire to build a ground-up business founded on hard work, creativity and the highest standards of professionalism.
 As a second-generation Real Estate professional, Linda is recognized as a top agent and represents a 30-year plus referral base.
 A dependable and excellent negotiator, Linda’s unique eye for quality in design, location, and architecture has led her clients and investors to purchase distinctive properties in Los Angeles.